 VENOUS ANATOMY OF THE SPINE

 The man behind the scene, par excellence!
-The venous system holds the strings of understanding such vascular diseases affecting the spinal column as our imperfect knowledge has, up to date, painfully acquired.
-The arterial system, in its elegant complexity, can seldom claim pre-eminence in primary injury to the spine.
+The venous system is, in many ways, more important in understanding pathophysiology of spinal vascular disease than the arterial one.
 Arterial strokes of the cord are rare, and their morbid anatomy relatively straightforward.
-Far more important, and intriguing, are the varied and imperfectly understood injuries to the cord inflicted by dysfunction of the venous apparatus — hypertension, high-flow venopathy, and outflow obstruction, for example.
+Far more important are the varied and imperfectly understood injuries to the cord inflicted by dysfunction of the venous apparatus — venous hypertension, high-flow venopathy, and outflow obstruction, for example.
 The prototypical vascular condition of the cord — dural AV fistula — manifests its clinical and anatomical consequences as a function of progressive venous failure.
-In the brain, where arterial pathology seems to predominate, we do not hold the venous system in the same regard.
-I hope that this is at least partially justified by our relatively superior understanding of the intracranial venous apparatus in comparison with the spinal one, though I personally consider the current state of affairs to be unjustified.

-Broadly speaking, the vertebral venous system can be divided into three components — the intradural (extramedullary and intramedullary veins), extradural (epidural) and intraossesous/paraspinal veins.
 Classically, the names are anterior external, anterior internal, posterior internal, and posterior external venous plexuses, corresponding to intradural and extradural networks.
+The functional barrier between these systems is the dura.

 a –centripetal network of veins, predominantly draining the gray matter into: b – central (sulcal) veins of the intrinsic system; c – peripheral (radial, a.k.a. marginal) centrifugal veins of the intrinsic system; d – venous anastomosis between the centripetal and centrifugal systems; e – anterior (ventral) median vein; f – posterior (dorsal) median vein; g – transmedullary anastomosis between dorsal and ventral median venous systems; h – extrinsic surface anastomosis between dorsal and ventral median veins; i – vein of filum terminale; j – dominant radicular vein of the cauda equina; k – radicular vein (this is the weak link between the cord venous system and the extradural space); l – nerve root sleeve; m – shallow angle of radicular vein piercing the dura of the nerve root sleeve; n – intervertebral vein; o – radicular veins of the cauda equina; p – anterior epidural (a.k.a. ventral intrinsic) venous plexus; q – posterior epidural (a.k.a. dorsal intrinsic) venous plexus; r – ascending spinal (lumbar) vein; s – basivertebral vein, draining the intravertebral body venous plexus (t); u – anterior extrinsic venous plexus surrounding the surface of the vertebral body; v – posterior extrinsic venous plexus on the surface of the lamina /posterior elements, also participating in drainage of the paraspinal muscles